corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

 ---
 ### Energy consumption
 #
-This section provides a analysis of the energy consumption of the IoT system, focusing on the impact of different trasmission strategies.
+This section provides a analysis of the energy consumption of the IoT system, focusing on the impact of different transmission strategies.
 Energy efficiency is critical for battery-powered IoT devices, and this part quantifies savings achieved through optimized communication protocols.

 In both implentation there are two tasks: